Jeeva2626/Amazon-Analysis/README.md

 10. The companies starting and current data end dates
 11. Attach the web link in the company icon.

-## Project insight
-1. The countries like America, India are having more Subscribers.(>48%) compare to other country users.
-2. Based on genres Drama, comedy, Documentary are having good ratings.
-3. In Every year the movies are getting high rating and TV’s aren’t.
-4. Comparatively movies are dominating then the TV shows.

 ## Dashboard Screenshoot

 ![WhatsApp Image 2025-01-09 at 13 21 35_ad249191](https://github.com/user-attachments/assets/ba1b76b9-3331-4cb4-a3f7-d371c9558509)